GeorgeFredo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(9)write a script that sets the mode of the file hello to this
+(10)write a code that sets the mode of the file hello the same as ollehs mode